DataDog/integrations-extras/pliant/README.md

 - Load balancer configuration
 - System provisioning
 - Clear disk / reprovision storage
-- Provision aditional VMs or container nodes in response to load.
+- Provision additional VMs or container nodes in response to load
 - De-comission resources when load is low